doubtfire-lms/doubtfire-deploy/CONTRIBUTING.md

     `git clone --recurse-submodules https://github.com/YOUR_USERNAME/doubtfire-deploy`

-3. Open a Terminal that supports `sh` scripts (on Windows, you will need WSL, Msys2, or Cygwin).
+3. Open a Terminal that supports `sh` scripts (on Windows, you will need WSL(Ubuntu LTs, Ubuntu, etc.), Msys2, GitBash, or Cygwin).
 Run the following command to set your fork as the remote.

     `./change_remotes.sh`